SAFEHR-data/Azure-Bootstrap/README.md

 We recommend peering the Bootstrap VNet with a hub network in your organization containing a Network Virtual Appliance (firewall), and configuring your private fork of this repo to implement [User Defined Routes](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview) to direct all traffic to that firewall.

 As part of this, ensure that you have whitelisted the appropriate domains that the GitHub runners required to function.
 See [here](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#communication-requirements) for details.

+## Troubleshooting

+### GitHub Runner not registering

+If you've deployed and can't see a runner registration in your Organization's settings (under the Actions/Runners section), it might have failed registration.
+You can investigate this by finding the Virtual Machine Scale Set within the bootstrap resource group you've deployed, clicking **Instances**, clicking the first VM in the list (if you have multiple), then selecting **Boot Diagnostics**.

+In the **Serial Log** tab you'll see the boot log.
+Near the bottom in the `cloud-init` output you should see `Registering GH runner..`.
+Below that will be any output related to the API call to GitHub to try and register the runner.
+If it's a 403, you've likely not given the right scopes to your PAT.
+Create a new one and ensure it has the right permissions (see Getting Started), export it as an env var and then re-run bootstrap deployment.

+If you see some connectivity issues, it's likely that outbound traffic is being blocked to GitHub.
+Ensure if you have NSGs or a firewall in place that the [appropriate domains and IPs](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#communication-requirements) are whitelisted.